ashwin-M-D/blog.ashwin-M-D.github.io/_posts/2020-08-13-an-introduction-to-me.md

 <br />
 ## My Plans and Aspirations
 I wish to pursue a Ph.D. in Machine learning after I finish my MS at Northeastern University.
-I am have worked in research labs throughout my undergraduate degree and plan to do the same during my Master's degree as well.
+I have worked in research labs throughout my undergraduate degree and plan to do the same during my Master's degree as well.
 <br /><br />
 I also plan to write more blogs here as technical guides on topics in both machine learning and operating systems which I find interesting.
 As I have always said, If you have any doubts or need to contact me, please feel free to do so on my email ashwindevanga@live.com